Shaamyl/DataViz-R-Engine/README.md

 *Login page for DataViz*

-This repository contains documentation for the R Engine class, version 1, in DataViz app.
+This repository contains documentation for the R Engine class, version 1, in the DataViz app.

 DataViz is an app that visualizes user data by running R scripts on a back-end.
 The R Engine class creates the R scripts sent to the back-end.